opendatalabcz/speech2text/README.md

 * GPU units to use ("GPU" parameter),
 * Mounted host folder ("HOST_SHARED_DIR" parameter) - more info below\*

 \*Choose an existing folder from the host machine to be mounted into the container.
 That's where you'll keep your datasets, exported models, etc. On the other hand, be careful what you put there since **you'll have to set high (777) rights for the folder and all it's contents** from the host machine for the container to be able to manage files in the folder.
-You can find the shared directory at /opt/shared in the container afterwards.
+You can find the shared directory at /opt/shared (default) in the container afterwards.

 There are also two ports tunneled to the host machine from the container for Jupyter (port 8888) and Tensorboard (port 6006).
 If you're working on a remote server, you'll also need to forward these two ports via SSH/PuTTY (or whatever else you like to use).

-The run command is set to remove the container as soon as you exit it (--rm option), so feel free to remove this option from the Makefile if you feel like keeping the container after each session.

 Now you're ready to run the container:
 ```